italia/design-angular-kit/README.EN.md

   <a href="https://developersitalia.slack.com/messages/C04H3C19D52/"><img src="https://img.shields.io/badge/Slack%20channel-%23design--dev--angular-blue.svg" alt="Join the #design-dev-angular channel" /></a>
   <a href="https://slack.developers.italia.it/"><img src="https://slack.developers.italia.it/badge.svg" alt="Get invited" /></a></p>

-_⚠️ Warning: this code is still under development and not ready to be used!
-We are working on updating it to version 1.0.0, comments and contributions from the whole community are more than welcome!_

 _⚠️ If you need the old version, the code and its documentation can be found [here](https://github.com/italia/design-angular-kit/tree/0.x)._

-## Towards version 1.0.0 📣

-Work has started on upgrading the Angular kit to Bootstrap Italia 2 (based on Bootstrap 5).
-On the `main` branch you can find the code of the work in progress and in [milestone Version 1.0.0](https://github.com/italia/design-angular-kit/milestone/3) a preliminary plan of activities.
-The old version is to be considered deprecated.

 **Comments and contributions from the entire community are more than welcome!** 🎉